CalamityAdam/iot/javascript/projects/ttt_jquery/README.md

 A brief side note: we'll use Node's `module.exports` and `require` to separate our game into digestible modules.
 Since we can't actually use `require` in the browser, we'll use [Webpack][webpack] to bundle our files.
-Ensure that you've installed webpack with `npm install -g webpack`.
+Ensure that you've installed webpack and webpack-cli with `npm install -g webpack webpack-cli`.

 Complete the `require` statements in `main.js` to require `ttt-view` and the `game` as dependencies.
 When webpack processes `main.js` (the entry file), it